 - A junior designer can expect to earn approximately £25,000 a year.

-- Salaries vary depending on geographical location and type of employer.
+Salaries vary depending on your level of experience, geographical location and type of employer.

 Income figures are intended as a guide only.

 Working hours typically include regular extra hours to meet project deadlines.

 - The working environment varies between companies, from a modern, purpose-built office to a small design studio.
 Freelance designers may work from home or in a rented studio.